iamlaksh1/site/content/posts/Statitcs-Problem-1.md

 1. Block is in equilibrium - i.e. block is at rest or moving at constant velocity
 2. Frictionless surface - there is no frictional force involved.
-3. Mass of weight act downwards (always vertical)
-4. Weight is different from Mass.  $W = Mg$

 <h4> Given data</h4>